JohnHeberty/YTCaption-Easy-Youtube-API/docs-en/architecture/domain/entities/transcription.md

 def test_is_complete():
     transcription = Transcription()
-    assert not transcription.is_complete  # Sem segmentos, sem idioma
+    assert not transcription.is_complete  # No segments, no language

     transcription.language = "en"
-    assert not transcription.is_complete  # Tem idioma, mas sem segmentos
+    assert not transcription.is_complete  # Has language, but no segments

     transcription.add_segment(TranscriptionSegment(text="A", start=0.0, end=1.0))
-    assert transcription.is_complete  # Tem ambos!
+    assert transcription.is_complete  # Has both!

 def test_to_srt():
     transcription = Transcription(language="en")